 Yes, but we have found that suppliers of B2C services are more likely to be unaware of the new One Stop Shop system.
 For further advice on the sale of goods, please talk to us.

-However, to take advantage of the new scheme, you need to be fully aware of its rules.
+However, to take advantage of the scheme, you need to be fully aware of its rules.
 THP can help you understand these and apply them, as well as assisting you with your OSS registration.
 Once registered, we can also ensure your quarterly OSS VAT returns are submitted accurately and on time.

 To find out more about how we can help, please get in touch with your THP account manager or use the form below to send us a message.